asamuzaK/withExEditor/README.md

 ## Application Manifest Manual
 ### Important Notice
 In Mozilla's new add-on ecosystem WebExtensions, the browser interacts with native application via messages (that is, external editor can not be executed directly anymore).
+For details, refer to [Native messaging - Mozilla | MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging).

 Therefore, to use withExEditor, you need to prepare:

 * A host which executes the external editor
 * An application manifest of the host

-For details, refer to [Native messaging - Mozilla | MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging).

 ### Host
 Create a host which executes the editor, and save it in an arbitrary location.
-The host should be able to handle binary data passed in standard input (stdin).
 From withExEditor, "temporary file path", which is created for source view / text edit, will be sent to the host.

 The following is an example of a host written in Python.
+The host does not have to be Python, but it needs to be able to handle binary data passed in standard input (stdin).

+As an aside, on Windows, it should be easier to manage if you create a folder like "C:\Users\YourUserName\withExEditorHosts" and save the python script, shell script, JSON file in that folder.

 Python Script Example:
 ```